getodk/governance/TSC1/README.md

 | Slack | [#tsc](https://opendatakit.slack.com/channels/tsc) | Anyone can join, new members can see history | For quick, semi-private ephemeral conversation. |

 ## Process
 The TSC meets every other Wednesday at 16 UTC on [Uberconference](https://www.uberconference.com/opendatakit).
 Meetings are open for non-TSC members to listen.
-Meeting announcements, recordings and notes are shared [on the forum](https://forum.opendatakit.org/tags/tsc).

 Meetings are led by a rotating facilitator.
-The facilitator is responsible for generating an agenda.
+The facilitator is responsible for generating an agenda (see below).
 Anyone can propose agenda items by commenting on the meeting announcement post.

 The agenda includes time caps for each item.
 A time keeper is selected at the beginning of each meeting and is responsible for stopping discussion when time is up.

 The TSC uses [consensus-seeking decision-making](https://en.wikipedia.org/wiki/Consensus-seeking_decision-making).
 When an agenda item has appeared to reach concensus, the facilitator asks for any dissent.
 If there is dissent, a vote on the issue can be called by any member.

 As much as possible, the TSC operates in public.

-Private matters regarding individuals such as committer nominations are discussed in [the private TSC forum category](https://forum.opendatakit.org/c/governance/tsc).

 ## Adding new committers
 The [TSC governance](https://github.com/opendatakit/governance/blob/master/TECHNICAL-STEERING-COMMITTEE.md) requires that the TSC choose a process for adding new committers.
 Because discussions about specific community members are sensitive, nominations and voting occurs in [the private TSC forum category](https://forum.opendatakit.org/c/governance/tsc).
 Selection of a new committer requires consensus approval as described in the [PMC governance](https://github.com/opendatakit/governance/blob/master/GOVERNANCE.md#types-of-approval): three binding +1 votes and no binding -1 votes are required over a 72 hour period.
 Further, the three binding votes must be from different organizations.